 - Magha Navratri – This is the Navratri which falls on the winter season.
 It is more popularly known to people as Vasant Panchami.
 This falls during January and February.

 - Ashada Navratri – This falls in the month of June and July and comes during the hail of monsoon.

 It is believed that we should keep fast and follow the rituals of Navratri, four times a year.
 These rituals of fasting were introduced by our intellectual ancestors keeping in mind the scientific changes of our bodies.

 The science behind Navratri Celebration

 Scientifically when climate changes, the negative impacts affect female brains the most.
-Females become psychologically more week and reactive.
-The ones who already have mental disorders face a major problems during Saptami.
+Females become psychologically more weak and reactive.
+The ones who already have mental disorders face major problems during Saptami.

 To eradicate these problems ancestors had invented the process of Navratri where fasting is the major requirement.
 Our ancient solutions say that mental disorders happen due to problem indigestion or food habits.